papajessie/swcpy/docs/BigMouthAlien.md

 category: unit
 ---

-# Drabatan Saboteur (BigMouthAlien) — version 1084
+# Drabatan Saboteur (BigMouthAlien) — version 1085

+You can read an [explanation  of the various unit stats](unitexplained.md).

 ## Main stats